ucbext/cs900/program1/instructions.md

 Where `r` is the monthly interest rate, which is the annual interest rate divided by 12 (12\% annual interest would be 1 percent monthly interest). `n` is the number of payments, and `L` is the amount of the loan.
-Write a program that asks for these values and displays a report like so:
+Write a program that asks for these values and displays a report of the repayment structure.

+The files you will need for this exercise are:

+- `program1/monthly_payments.cc`

+Example output:

+    Enter the monthly interest rate: 1
+    Enter the number of payments: 36
+    Enter the total amount of the loan: 10000
-    Loan Amount: $10000.00
+    Loan Amount: $10000
-    Monthly Interest Rate: 1.00%
+    Monthly Interest Rate: 1%
     Number of Payments: 36
     Monthly Payment: $332.14
-    Amount Paid Back: $11957.15
+    Amount Paid Back: $11957
-    Interest Paid: $1957.15
+    Interest Paid: $1957.16

-When displaying your output, ensure that the spacing and alignment is exactly as shown above.

-The files you will need for this exercise are:

-- `program1/monthly_payments.cc`

 Freezing and Boiling Points
 ---------------------------